RandyMoore/mySiteStatic/content/posts/top-20-skills-remoteok.md

 ```

-This script will output a file named "top_20_skills.csv" with columns [Day, Posts, Skill, Count] which are the day (prefix of an input file), how many posts there were for that day, the skill, and the frequency of that skill for all the posts in the day.
+This script will output a file named "top_20_skills.csv" with columns [Day, Posts, Skill, Count] which are the date, how many posts there were for that day, the skill, and the frequency of that skill for all the posts in the day.

 ## Use Blender to Visualize Data
 [Blender](https://www.blender.org/) is an enormously powerful open source 3D rendering tool.
-It has many features including the ability to script actions that would otherwise take an infeasible amount of time to do manually.
+It has many features including the ability to script scene generation actions that would otherwise take an infeasible amount of time to do manually.
 This script was developed and run on the latest Blender version 2.83 to produce the video.
-Just start a new Blender session, go to the scripting workspace, create a new script, copy and paste the script text, and run.
 ```python
 import bpy
 from collections import defaultdict